-Module code: IOPS 121 Semester 2 NQF-level: 5 Title: Occupational health and E rgonomics Module outcomes: On completio n of this module the student shoul d be able to: ge of the nature and importanc inces the quality of the work life of problems that workers experience man-technology interaction; regarding safety, health, quality body posture, the offi demonstrate knowledge of the application of ergonomics by designing models to fit body posture, the office/work environment, designing for special populations and the practical application of the models by means of the ergonomics checklist; know the determinants for safety; know the determinants and causes of work maladjustment and the implications thereof for safety; demonstrate knowledge of the types of work dysfunctions and other work-related and organisational maladjustments; demonstrate knowledge of the ways in which organisations should go about to ensure a safe and healthy work environment conducive to improving the quality of work life; and demonstrate knowledge of the most important provisions of the Occupational Health and Safety Act (Act 86 of 1993) in maintaining safe and healthy work environments.
-Method of delivery: Full-time: limited contact: study school Methods of assessment: Formative assessment: 50 % Summative assessment: 1 x 2 hour written examination 50 % Module code: IOPS 211 Semester 1 NQF-level: 5/6
+Module code: IOPS 121 Semester 2 NQF-level: 5

+Title: Occupational health and Ergonomics

+Module outcomes: On completion of this module the student should be able to:

+- demonstrate knowledge of the nature and importance of a safe and healthy work environment that enhances the quality of the work life of employees; - show insight into the problems that workers experience regarding safety, health, quality of work life and the human-technology interaction; - demonstrate knowledge of the application of ergonomics by designing models to fit body posture, the office/work environment, designing for special populations and the practical application of the models by means of the ergonomics checklist; - demonstrate knowledge of the connection between work and psychological well being (e.g. Psychological adjustment); - know the determinants and causes of work maladjustment and the implications thereof for safety; - demonstrate knowledge of the types of work dysfunctions and other work-related and organisational maladjustments; - demonstrate knowledge of the ways in which organisations should go about to ensure a safe and healthy work environment conducive to improving the quality of work life; and - demonstrate knowledge of the most important provisions of the Occupational Health and Safety Act (Act 86 of 1993) in maintaining safe and healthy work environments.

+Module code: IOPS 211 Semester 1 NQF-level: 5/6